csrideron/pricetarget/README.md

-This project was interesting becasue it required a both writing functional code, and ensuring that the widget performed a task accurately.
+This project was interesting becasue it required both writing functional code, and ensuring that the widget performed a task accurately.

 Coinbase Pro charges a small (depending on who you ask) fee per trade, both at both at entry and exit.
 That means that every trade starts at a loss.
 As such, I like to know what price I need to break even.
 I also like to get a sense of what the prise will be after certain percent increases, to temper expectations.